Localizable invariants of combinatorial manifolds and Euler characteristic: Bistellar moves

-For example: $0$-move adds a new vertex to a triangulation (we assume that $\partial D^0 =\varnothing$), and a reverse $0$-move deletes a vertex, see Figure~\ref{p:2dim_Move} and Figure~\ref{p:3dim_Move}.
-Note that except $0$-move and reverse $0$-move, all other bistellar moves do not change the number of vertices in $M^n$. .2cm
+is called an $n$-dimensional \textit{bistellar} $i$-\textit{move} on $W$.
+A bistellar $i$-move with $i\geq [\frac{n}{2}]$ is also called a \textit{reverse bistellar} $(n-i)$-\textit{move}.
+All the bistellar moves in dimension $2$ and $3$ are shown in Figure~\ref{p:2dim_Move} and Figure~\ref{p:3dim_Move}.
+Note that except the bistellar $0$-move and reverse $0$-move, all other bistellar moves do not change the number of vertices (i.e. $0$-dimensional simplices) in $W$. \end{definition}

-When we apply a bistellar $i$-move to $M^n$, the links of some vertices involved in the move will be changed.
-We have the following simple observation. .2cm
+Obviously, any combinatorial manifold $(M^n,\xi)$ is a pure simplicial complex.
+When we do a bistellar move in $(M^n,\xi)$, the link of each vertex of $\sigma$ and $\tau$ involved in the move will be changed simultaneously.
+We have the following observation. .2cm